You’re Invited to Celebrate

 High Heels

-What could symbolize adult hood better rather than a pair of high heeled shoes?
-This gift is usually given by the parents or family members of the quinceañera tradition to pave the way to being an adult.
+What could symbolize adulthood better rather than a pair of high heeled shoes?
+This gift is usually given by the parents or family members of the quinceañera to pave the way to being an adult.
 In retrospect, flats represent a sense of childhood, while heels is a step toward being an adult.

-Having been gifted earrings are a reminder that it’s a way to keep the quinceañeras ears open to God and her faith.
+Gifting jewelry to a quinceañera is a reminder to keep her ears open to God and her faith.
 This means practicing what she preaches, as she grows older.

 Tiara

-A tiara is meant to symbolize the beauty of the quinceañera girl in the eyes of God.
-It’s a simpler headpiece and its place on top of the head of the young women during the ceremony.
-This quinceañera tradition is very much alive throughout latin american cultures.
+A tiara is meant to symbolize the beauty of the quinceañera in the eyes of God.
+This headpiece is lovingly placed on the young woman during the ceremony.

 Scepter

 A scepter is a symbolism of authority and a new set of responsibilities.
-Usually symbolizing faith and sovereignty, it shows that the daughter is a women, not anymore just a young girl.
-You can find scepter in very traditional quinceañera .
+Usually symbolizing faith and sovereignty, it shows that the daughter is a woman, not anymore just a young girl.

 Conclusion